 “So lunch should be going on already,” Super Maniac Minion notes, peering through the solid concrete and into the mess hall.
 The group looks with him to see a few dozen minions sitting about in agonizing comfort as they enjoy only slightly-lower-quality food cooked by Prison Cooking Minion— who is basically a nasty, scarred up version of Cooking Minion, with a shady past and thick Eastern European accent despite it still being so squeaky and cute.

-“Ready, Professional Asset Acquisition Miniom?”
+“Ready, Professional Asset Acquisition Minion?”
 Super Maniac asks, looking aside to address him with a gaze fiery in excitement.

-A riot-helmeted minion in the group comes up from the tunnel and sets a breaching charge into the wall and backs up.
+A thick-helmeted minion in the group wearing an E.O.D. suit comes up from the tunnel and sets a breaching charge into the wall and backs up.
 “Ready.”
 Professional Asset Acquisition Minion confirms with a calculated, gravelly tone.